-The superintendent is empowered to make a recommendation to terminate an employee's employment contract to the Board for an employee's violation of District policies; State or Federal laws; State Rules; or Federal regulations.
+The superintendent is empowered to make a recommendation to terminate an employee's employment contract to the Board for the following, non-exhaustive reasons: incompetent performance, repeated or material neglect of duty, conduct which materially interferes with the continued performance of the employee's duties, for an employee's violation of District policies; State or Federal laws; State Rules; or Federal regulations.
 If the superintendent determines that it is necessary to make a recommendation for termination, the superintendent shall provide the employee written notice of the superintendent's intention to recommend that the employee be terminated.
 The written notice may be mailed to the employee's address on file with the District, e-mailed to the employee's District provided e-mail address, or hand delivered to the employee.
 The written notice shall contain a statement: